Shayne Graham

-Michael Shayne Graham (born December 9, 1977) is an American football coach and former placekicker.
-Graham played 15 seasons in the National Football League (NFL).
-He played college football at Virginia Tech.
+Michael Shayne Graham (born December 9, 1977) is an American former professional football player who was a placekicker for 15 seasons in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies.
 He made his professional debut in May 2000 with the Richmond Speed of the Arena Football League's now-defunct developmental league, AF2.

 His first NFL contract was with the New Orleans Saints where he signed as an undrafted free agent in 2000.
 A journeyman most of his career, he played for 14 different NFL franchises over 9 seasons, excluding the 7 seasons he spent with the Cincinnati Bengals.
 With the Bengals, he made the Pro Bowl in 2005.
 In the latter part of his career, he was signed as an injury replacement or to provide competition during training camps for a number of teams.

 In 2018, Graham was hired as a special teams intern at Michigan State University.

-Early years
+Early life

 Graham attended Pulaski County High School in Dublin, Virginia, graduating in 1996.
 He holds many of the school's kicking records including most field goals in career (28, from 1992 to 1995), most field goals in a season (15, 1995), and longest field goal, a 54-yarder against Anacostia in 1995.